Frequently Asked Questions

-Up to about half of the campers take some sort of daily medications.
-To minimize potential for medication errors, we are requesting that all daily pill medication be pre-packaged by camprx.com.
-For more information, please go to their website.
-According to California nurse practice act, all medications taken on a daily basis must be in the original packaging/bottle and clearly labeled with camper name, session, dosage and time of day it is taken.
-Medications are given at breakfast and dinner only.
+About half of our campers take some sort of daily medications.
+According to the California Nurse Practice Act, all medications taken on a daily basis must be in the original packaging/bottle and clearly labeled with camper name, session, dosage and time of day it is taken.
+Medication is given at breakfast and dinner only.
 Any other arrangements need to be made in advance.
-If you are not able to participate in camprx, please send enough to cover the days of your camper’s session.
 All properly labeled medications should remain in original containers.
-These containers should be put in a plastic bag with camper name and session and given to Bus Captains or at Camp Check in.
+These containers should be put in a zip-lock bag with camper name and session and given to Bus Captains or at Camp Check-in.
 If a child is coming by airplane, the medications will be collected by the arrival team at the airport.

 What about Over the Counter (OTC) medications?

-We stock Acetaminophen and Ibuprofen in liquid, chewable and pill form.
+We stock Acetaminophen and Ibuprofen in liquid, chew-able and pill form.
 We also stock allergy, cold and cough, and digestive medications.
 If your child takes OTC medications on a daily basis, please send a note from your child’s health care provider and please send enough to cover the days of your camper’s session.
 All medications taken on a daily basis must be in the original packaging and clearly labeled with Campers name, session, dosage and time of day it is taken.
 Do NOT send separate pills in ziplock baggies or in a pill container as it is illegal for nurses to administer if not labeled by a pharmacy.
-If your child takes these medications on an “as needed” basis, please know that the Camp Newman Infirmary is fully stocked with these medications; please do not send as needed OTC medications.
+If your child takes common OTC medications on an “as needed” basis, please know that the Camp Newman Infirmary is fully stocked with these medications; please do not send as needed OTC medications.
 Any OTC medications sent with campers will become part of camp infirmary stock medicine and will not be sent home.

 What about other types of medications?

 Only prescription and FDA approved OTC medications will be given.
 Homeopathic remedies, vitamins, fluoride and naturopathic supplements are not administered at camp.
 All campers using rescue inhalers are encouraged to keep one with them at all times; a backup may be stored in infirmary.
 All topical medications such as acne and eczema creams can be kept in the camper cabin.
 Allergy nasal sprays may also be kept with camper in cabin.
-Steroid (controller) inhalers may be kept with campers but it is suggested they be given with pill call to insure daily administration to prevent asthma exacerbation.
+Steroid (controller) inhalers may be kept with campers but it is suggested they be given with “Pill Call” at breakfast and dinner to insure daily administration to prevent asthma exacerbation.
 Epi-pens should be kept with camper/counselor with a back up in the infirmary.